 COM 620: Public Relations Management

-Students also take 21 credits of electives (7 courses), selected through advisement and based on student interest and career goals.
-Six of these 21 credits (2 courses) in electives may be additional COM courses, including COM 519: Communication for Leaders and Managers, and COM 590: Independent Study.
+These courses are selected through advisement and based on student interest and career goals.
+Six of these 18 credits (2 courses) in electives may be additional COM courses (including COM 519: Communication for Leaders and Managers and COM 590: Independent Study)

 Total = 30 credit hours